crowd-studio/circulartimer/README.md

 ```
 - (NSTimeInterval)runningElapsedTime;
 ```
-Returns the interval of time elapsed since the CircleTimer started running.
+Returns the interval of time elapsed since the CircularTimer started running.

 ## Demo